-Units 1-3 cover general music concepts and skills that transfer to study of any instrument.
-Unit 4 prepares students for violin instruction (pre-twinkle class).
+Unit 1 cover general music concepts and skills that transfer to study of any instrument.
+Unit 2 prepares students for more formal violin instruction (our Pandas/pre-twinkle class).

 Classes are age mixed (3-5 years).
-With a larger age range the natural outcome is of socialization that focus on the learning needs of the individual child.
+With a larger age range the natural outcome is that of socialization; which focus on the learning needs of the individual child.
 Older children gain confidence and sensitivity by becoming good role models and teachers for younger children.
 Younger children are inspired and motivated by the work or older children.

 Beginning with music and the ear, children establish confidence and approaches to learning that will last a lifetime.
 A strong bond between parent and child is the center of the approach and provides the platform on which widening skills can be practiced.
 Increased concentration time rewards both the child with new learning and the parent with cooperative behaviour.